 c.
 Making the recommendation to the Commission regarding a determination pursuant to 10 CFR 52.103(g) that the acceptance criteria have been successfully completed.

 04.02 Region II Office.
 The Regional Administrator has responsibility for:

-Supporting the finding required by 10 CFR 52.103(g) by informing the Director, , on the licensee’s completion of the ITAAC, the plant’s readiness to load fuel, and the overall readiness for operation.
+Supporting the finding required by 10 CFR 52.103(g) by informing the Director, NRR, on the licensee’s completion of the ITAAC, the plant’s readiness to load fuel, and the overall readiness for operation.

 04.03 Region II Construction Inspection Staff.
 The Region II staff has responsibility for: